 It's hard to beat Washington State University if you want to study Agricultural Economics & Business.
 Agricultural business majors from Washington State University receive an earnings boost of approximately 6.8% over the average earnings of agricultural economics & business majors.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the country.

 California State Polytechnic University - Pomona is a wonderful option for students pursuing an Agricultural Economics & Business degree.
-After graduation, Agricultural Business students typically make around $41,218 in the first five years of their career.
+Agricultural business students from California State Polytechnic University - Pomona earn a boost of around 6.2% over the average earnings of agricultural economics & business majors.
 With more than 20,000 students, California State Polytechnic University - Pomona is one of the largest schools in the nation.

-Since the average SAT score of this school's applicants is about 1,235, the school is able to be pretty selective.
-There is a grad program obtainable for students who are intrigued.
+With the diverse student body at Cal Poly San Luis Obispo, you will have numerous chances to meet individuals from many cultures.
+Parents, you'll be glad to learn California Polytechnic State University - San Luis Obispo features a relatively low crime rate.
 Ever wish you had a simple way to find out a college's grades in every subject?
 Now you do.
 Have a look at California Polytechnic State University - San Luis Obispo's scorecard.